mapcraftlabs/mapcraft_docs/uploads.md

 ### Conversion from csv to parquet

 To convert from csv to parquet in python/pandas, simply run `pandas.read_csv(in_filename).to_parquet(out_filename)`.
-It's often smart to *set the data types* between the two steps, which will then be consistently stored in the parquet file, i.e. to pass dtype to read_csv, or to convert certain columns to categorical and to set the index as appropriate.
+It's often smart to *set the data types* between the two steps, which will then be consistently stored in the parquet file, i.e. to pass dtype to `read_csv` and to convert certain columns to categorical and to set the index as appropriate.

 **Conversion from other spatial formats**